Frank Aguon: Underwood-Aguon campaign (2006)

 Aguon was the running mate of Guam gubernatorial candidate Robert A. Underwood in 2006.
-In September the Underwood-Aguon ticket won in the primary election after they defeated by the former governor Carl Gutierrez and senator BJ Cruz after that Guiterrez is now endorsed to former congressman Underwood.
+In September the Underwood-Aguon ticket won in the primary election after they defeated the former governor Carl Gutierrez and senator BJ Cruz.
+After that, Guiterrez was endorsed to former congressman Underwood.
 However, the Underwood-Aguon ticket was defeated in the general election by incumbent Republican Governor Felix Perez Camacho and Lieutenant Governor Michael Cruz.

 Gutierrez-Aguon campaign (2010)

 In 2010, former Guam Governor Carl Gutierrez chose Aguon as his running mate for lieutenant governor in the 2010 gubernatorial election.
 Gutierrez and Aguon ran unopposed in the primary, marking the first uncontested Democratic primary election for governor in forty years.
 Gutierrez and Aguon received 8,140 votes in the primary election.

-Gutierrez and Aguon would lose the 2010 general election to Eddie Baza Calvo and Ray Tenorio by 487 votes.
-Aguon along with Gutierrez would file a lawsuit challenging the recount.
+Gutierrez and Aguon lost the 2010 general election to Eddie Baza Calvo and Ray Tenorio by 487 votes.
+Aguon along with Gutierrez filed a lawsuit challenging the recount.
 In February 2012 Aguon requested to drop the suit.

 Return to Guam Legislature

 In 2012, Aguon ran again for island-wide office as senator in the Guam Legislature.
-He also worked with campaign treasurer J. Arthur "Art" Chan, Jr. who is a working engineering from Hawaiian Rock Products.
+He also worked with campaign treasurer J. Arthur "Art" Chan Jr. who is a working engineering from Hawaiian Rock Products.
 A returning newcomer to politics, Aguon received more votes than three incumbent senators, finishing number two, in the Democratic Party primary with 7,572 votes.
-Frank Aguon, Jr. campaign gained more momentum between the primary and the general elections, where he placed number two island-wide with 19,518 votes, only one former senator received more votes.
+Frank Aguon Jr. campaign gained more momentum between the primary and the general elections, where he placed number two island-wide with 19,518 votes, only one former senator received more votes.

 32nd Guam Legislature

 Senator Aguon was return to his office and sworn in as a senator on January 7, 2013, with his wife, Jennifer and his kids in attendance.
 As chairman of the Guam US Military Relocation, Homeland Security, Veteran's Affairs and Judiciary.

-On January 25, 2013 Senator Aguon introduced Bill No. 24-32 (COR) of the Guam Code Annotated relative to waiver of fees for immediate kin of fallen heroes.
+On January 25, 2013, Senator Aguon introduced Bill No. 24-32 (COR) of the Guam Code Annotated relative to waiver of fees for immediate kin of fallen heroes.

 In December 2014 Senator Aguon introduced at bill to amend Section 1 of Public Law 32-208; relative to removing "Senators of I Liheslaturan Guahan" from the Competitive Wage Act of 2014.

 In December Senators Aguon and Rodriguez introduced Bill No. 412-32 (COR) Guam Code Annotated, relative to requiring abortion providers to include gestational age in abortion reports.

 2014 election

 On June 25, 2014, Aguon filed for candidacy with the Guam Election Commission for another term as a Democratic senator for 33rd Guam Legislature.
-Aguon's campaign treasurer is now Epifanio Winston M. Ilicito replacing J. Arthur Chan, Jr. for his working engineer.
+Aguon's campaign treasurer is now Epifanio Winston M. Ilicito replacing J. Arthur Chan Jr. for his working engineer.

 In his bid for re-election, Senator Aguon was first place, with 6,556 votes or 79.3% of the Democratic primary vote.
 Senator Aguon won re-election with 1st place with more votes in 2014 than his 2nd-place run in 2012.